The Emory Wheel

 The Emory Wheel is the independent, student-run newspaper at Emory University in Atlanta, Georgia.
 The Wheel is published every other week on Wednesday during the regular school year, and is updated daily on its website.
 The sections of the Wheel include News, Opinion, Sports, Arts & Entertainment, Emory Life and Multimedia.
-The paper also produces The Hub, an award-winning quarterly magazine founded in 2005.
+The paper also produces The Hub, a quarterly magazine founded in 2005.
 Serving the Emory community since 1919, the Wheel is editorially and financially independent from the University.
 The staff is composed entirely of students.
 The Wheel offices are currently located in the Alumni Memorial University Center (AMUC).

-The Wheels current editor-in-chief is Brammhi Balarajan.

 History

+Origins

-OriginsThe Emory Wheel began in 1919 as a weekly newspaper with its offices located in the journalism department.
+The Emory Wheel began in 1919 as a weekly newspaper with its offices located in the journalism department.
 The name is wordplay on an emery wheel, a sharpening device.
 An editorial published in the first issue of The Wheel explains that the newspaper will strive to sharpen the intellect of the University community.

 The newspaper, initially chartered by the Student Government Association, was originally meant to promote Emory's varsity level athletics and successfully lobbied to create an Emory track team.

 Controversies

 In the spring of 1970, a schism developed on the staff of the Wheel over the disputed election of Steve Johnson as editor.
 At that time the Wheel was being published twice a week.
 A competing newspaper was created, The Emory New Times.
 Both student newspapers were then published once weekly.
 J. Randolph Bugg, the losing candidate in the election for Wheel Editor, became the first editor of the New Times.
 After several years (and the graduation of all the aggrieved parties), the newspapers merged.
-For a while the publication was known as The Emory Wheel and New Times.
+For a while the publication was known as The Emory Wheel and New Times In 1975, during the editorship of Brenda Mooney, the "New Times" was dropped and the publication returned to its original name, "The Emory Wheel."